codyloyd/minotaur/docs/tutorial/README.md

 1. `x`: the x coordinates of the top-left corner of our shape
 2. `y`: the y coordinates of the top-left corner of our shape
 3. `width`: the width of our shape
-4. `height: the height of our shape
+4. `height`: the height of our shape

 Which means, we've drawn a rectangle that starts at `x:20, y:20` and is `100px/100px`.

 ### Game Objects

+For our PONG clone, we're going to need 3 shapes:
+- 2 rectangle paddles
+- a ball.

-This part is nothing specific to tiny-game... but for our PONG clone, we're going to need 3 shapes, 2 rectangle paddles and a ball.
-In order to keep our code organized, and to make moving these shapes around easier later we're going to store them in JavaScript objects.
+To keep our code organized and to make moving these shapes around easier later, we're going to store them in JavaScript objects.

 Add these objects to your `src/index.js` and then draw them inside your `game.draw()` function: